robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-8-mentor-materials.md

 Example precise target: Teacher narrates their thought process when modelling each step and supports pupils’ understanding by linking to prior knowledge.

 - **Not doing it at all:** Model the steps in a process by thinking aloud what you are doing in each step.
-- **Doing it but needs some improvement:** Model the steps in a process by thinking aloud what you are doing in each step and making links to supporting prior knowledge, e.g. ”Drawing a right angle reminds me of drawing right-angled triangles when we were learning about Pythagoras' theorem.
+- **Doing it but needs some improvement:** Model the steps in a process by thinking aloud what you are doing in each step and making links to supporting prior knowledge, e.g. ”Drawing a right angle reminds me of drawing right-angled triangles when we were learning about Pythagoras’ theorem.
 I remember they were 90 degrees.”
 - **Doing it well and needs some stretch:** For processes that are new or complex for pupils, model the steps and your thought process, linking to their prior knowledge, and when pupils’ knowledge becomes more secure ask them for the steps and thought process that needs to be applied

 {/details}